Work Anywhere with Cloud Documents in Photoshop

 In this tutorial, I'll show you how easy it is to start working with Photoshop cloud documents.
 You'll learn where to view your existing cloud documents, how to open a file from the cloud, and how to save your work as a new .psdc file, which stands for Photoshop Document Cloud.
 I'll also show you how to manage your cloud documents, including how to rename them, how to delete them, and how to restore a deleted cloud document if you change your mind!

-To use cloud documents, you'll need Photoshop CC 2020 (or later).
+To use cloud documents, you'll need Photoshop 2020 or newer.
 And since cloud files are stored online, you'll also want to make sure that your computer or iPad is connected to the internet.

 Let's get started!